bbauska/zombiePolitics/README.md

-appears that as schools become more militarized and subject to the latest technolo­ gies of regulation, surveillance, and control, they are transformed into laboratories in which the limits of new authoritarian tendencies endemic to a corporate/pun­ ishing society are tamed, attenuated, and tested.9
+appears that as schools become more militarized and subject to the latest technolo­ gies of regulation, surveillance, and control, they are transformed into laboratories in which the limits of new authoritarian tendencies endemic to a corporate/pun­ ishing society are tamed, attenuated, and tested.9</p>

-Where is the moral outrage over a nation that incarcerates one in one hundred adults in its local, state, and federal prisons and ails, fiagmenting families, desolat­ ing communities, and ruining the lives of millions of children?10 Where are the intellectuals, parents, teachers, and social movements expressing political indigna­tion over a country that has the onerous and dubious distinction of being the world’s leading jailer of young people?
-Where is the moral wrath over the racist prac­ tices that lead to the increasing criminalization of African American youth, partic­ ularly those who drop out of schools with “nearly one in four young black male dropouts incarcerated or otherwise institutionalized on an average day.”11 As one politician noted, “Dropping out of high school [has become] an apprenticeship for prison.”12
+<p>Where is the moral outrage over a nation that incarcerates one in one hundred
+adults in its local, state, and federal prisons and ails, fiagmenting families, desolat­ ing communities, and ruining the lives of millions of children?10 Where are the intellectuals, parents, teachers, and social movements expressing political indigna­tion over a country that has the onerous and dubious distinction of being the world’s leading jailer of young people?
+Where is the moral wrath over the racist prac­ tices that lead to the increasing criminalization of African American youth, partic­ ularly those who drop out of schools with "nearly one in four young black male dropouts incarcerated or otherwise institutionalized on an average day."11 As one politician noted, "Dropping out of high school [has become] an apprenticeship for prison."12</p>

-The devastation wreaked by free-market policies has been largely financed in the hard currency of human suffering that such policies have imposed on children, readily evident in some astounding statistics that suggest a profound moral and polit­ ical contradiction at the heart of one of the richest democracies in the world.
+<p>The devastation wreaked by free-market policies has been largely financed in
+the hard currency of human suffering that such policies have imposed on children, readily evident in some astounding statistics that suggest a profound moral and polit­ ical contradiction at the heart of one of the richest democracies in the world.
 The